Cumulocity-IoT/cumulocity-app-builder/README.md

 * **Home Page:** User can find quick start videos, help and support information on home page.
 * **Tabs:** Group your dashboards into tabs.
 * **Dashboard Catalog:** User can select any pre-designed template for dashboard and ability to install dependent runtime widgets.
-* **Widget Catalog:** Now user has ability to install/update widgets directly from Widget Catalog.
-This is single place where user can also find widget details such as documentation, preview, license and author details.
 *  **Branding:** Now user can use color picker to choose millions of colors to customize branding.
 Header, Action bar and tab bar are also customizable.
 *  **Theme:** Application builder now support one clicks theme selection and custom theme creation.
 *  **Server-Side Simulators:** Application Builder now supports Server-side simulators.
 User just need to install micro-service from [here](https://github.com/SoftwareAG/cumulocity-app-builder/releases/download/v1.3.1/simulator-app-builder.zip) and you will get option while creating simulator to "Run on Server".